 Living in Santa Clarita and the Los Angeles areas

-The Student Affairs Office, located in Room A207, maintains an on-line, off-campus housing referral database consisting of rental units available in apartment complexes, private homes, and rooms in private homes.
+The Housing Office maintains an on-line, off-campus housing referral database consisting of rental units available in apartment complexes, private homes, and rooms in private homes.
 A roommate finder option is also made available to those students looking for housing.
 Click on the following link to view the listings: Search Housing Offers/Seekers .

-In addition to referrals, the Student Affairs Office can assist by providing area maps, hotel and motel listings and resource handbooks dealing with tenant-landlord laws.
+In addition to referrals, the Housing Office can assist by providing area maps, hotel and motel listings and resource handbooks dealing with tenant-landlord laws.

 Inclusion of any property or rental unit on this website does not